-The Simons Foundation is pleased to support awardees of the Math+X: Encouraging Interactions program.
-Through a matching grant for endowment, the Math+X program creates joint Chairs, each shared equally between a mathematics department and a partner department.
+The Math+X: Encouraging Interactions program, through matching grants for endowment, created joint Chairs, each shared equally between a mathematics department and a partner department.
 The grants include substantial operating funds to support activities shared between the two departments.

 Maarten de Hoop, Rice University: Simons Chair in Computational and Applied Mathematics and Earth Science